Common Challenges in API Development and How to Overcome Them

 How to Overcome It:

-- Test for Compatibility: Use automated testing to ensure new updates don’t break existing functionality.
+- Test Thoroughly: Use automated testing to ensure that updates don’t inadvertently break existing functionality.

 The Challenge: